 off - In the off position, the clamp amplifier is disconnected from the current electrode.
 The voltage difference between the current electrode and the bath electrode [Ve, mV] is read on the METER in the BATH ELECTRODES control block.
-This information is also available at the Ve x10 output BNC on the rear of the instrument.
+This information is also available at the Ve x10 output BNC on the front or rear panel of the instrument.